riobijanero/coffee_crew/README.md

 # coffee_crew

+A cross platform Flutter app that can be used as a digital order sheet for coffee orders.
+Each user can edit their coffee settings dynamically.
+The data is then updated via a stream.

-An Flutter app that can be used as a digital  estimating effort or complexity.
-The project is  makes extensive use of Flutters explicit Animatations.
+The project makes extensive use of Flutters explicit Animatations.

 The project uses Firebase as a backend (Authentication and Database).